 The difference between synthetic and organic methods is tangible.
 Most consumers agree that organic hemp flowers taste better than strains grown with synthetics.
 Growing hemp in rich, living soil allows it to develop a more complex terpene profile.
 Organic hemp also offers a smoother smoking experience.
 There are no residual chemicals from synthetic fertilizers and pesticides to create a harsh afterburn.

 You’ll find the best CBD flower products at Cannaflower.
-And you’ll also receive free shipping with every website order placed over $50!
+And you’ll also receive free shipping with every website order over $50!

 Is CBD hemp flower legal?

 Yes — CBD flower is fully legal nationwide as long as it contains under 0.3% THC (Delta-9 tetrahydrocannabinol) by dry weight.
 You can thank 2018’s Federal Farm Bill for hemp’s legality.
 This bill legalized hemp cultivation, processing, distribution, sale, and transport.
-It also empowered states to set up hemp programs and issue hemp farming licenses.

 Interestingly enough, Delta-9 THC is the only hemp-derived cannabinoid that’s illegal.
 Other psychotropic cannabinoids, like Delta-8 THC and THCv, are entirely legal as long as they’re produced from industrial hemp.
 This has inspired some cultivators to produce strains that contain more of these cannabinoids than usual.
-Other cultivators have developed strains high in CBG, a unique cannabinoid with impressive antibacterial qualities.
+Others have developed strains high in CBG, a unique cannabinoid with impressive antibacterial qualities.
 Some strains are even rich in CBN, a slightly psychotropic cannabinoid that can be great for sleep.

 What is the age limit for CBD Flower?